-Ridvan, also known as the Most Great Festival, celebrates Baha’u’llah’s time in the garden of Ridvan on the outskirts of Baghdad in 1863 where He publicly declared His station as a Manifestation of God.
-The Ridvan Festival is 12 days long and is also the time of year where Baha’is elect their local and national governing bodies, and every five years, the international governing body for the worldwide Baha’i community.
+Ridvan, also known as the Most Great Festival, celebrates Baha’u’llah’s time in the garden of Ridvan on the outskirts of Baghdad in 1863 when He publicly declared His station as a Manifestation of God.
+The Ridvan Festival is 12 days long and is also the time of year when Baha’is elect their governing bodies.

 “A Letter From God… unto God”: A Reflection on the Declaration of Baha’u’llah and His Connection to the Bab

 On a hot April day in 1863 on the outskirts of Baghdad, Baha’u’llah entered the Najibiyyih Garden on the banks of the Tigris River.
 He spent the following twelve days accepting visitors for the last time before His departure to Constantinople.
-As this place was blessed with His presence, Baha’is now refer to it as the Ridvan (Paradise) Garden and commemorating these special 12 days is known as the Festival of Ridvan.
+As this place was blessed with His presence, Baha’is now refer to it as the Ridvan (Paradise) Garden and commemorating these special 12 days is known as the Festival of Ridvan

 A taj belonging to Baha’u’llah.
 Photo courtesy of the Baha’i International Community.

 It was here that Mirza Hussein Ali Noori, then an unofficial leader among the followers of the Bab (known as Babis), publicly declared His station as a divine Manifestation of God.
-From then on, He would be called Baha’u’llah – the Glory of God – and would wear a different and special headpiece, the “taj”, to indicate His new authoritative and independent station.
-1
+From then on, He would be called Baha’u’llah – the Glory of God – and would wear a different and special headpiece, the “taj”, to indicate His new authoritative and independent station.1

 Such a proclamation marked a turning point in the affairs of the Babi community that had been long awaiting for someone to take the lead, as well as waiting for Him Whom God Shall Make Manifest to appear as per the Bab’s counsels.
 We know that Baha’u’llah received divine revelation while in the Siyah-Chal (the Black Pit) dungeon in Tehran back in 1852.
 So one might wonder why did Baha’u’llah wait for ten years to announce His station?